 - The Name has been set as "Overdue Task Reminder".
 This name is included in the Notification in FYI and, depending on the user's settings, in the email notification that is sent.

 - If required, add any additional description of the Process in the Description.

 - The Trigger in the Process is set as "Schedule".

 - No documents are created for this process so Inherit Job is unchecked.

 - The Schedule has been set, for example, as "1 day" to run the process every day and the Start Date has been set.

 - The Filter Type is set as "Tasks - View Filter".

 - The View is selected as the system view "Overdue Tasks".

 - When sending notifications of the Tasks that are overdue, you would usually set this so Assignees are sent further emails or notifications if the Task is still overdue.
 This means the Assignees only have to refer to the last notification to see what they currently need to action.
 So for this process, you would remove the checkmark for Run Only Once Per Task.
-If you wanted to only send one notification, checkmark Run Only Once Per Task.
+If you want to only send one notification, checkmark Run Only Once Per Task.

 Add the Step for the Summary Notification